jasoryeh/wg-zero/README.md

 > 💡 If your want to manually specify the server's public IP Address, replace `$(curl checkip.amazonaws.com) with a public facing IP address, a public domain pointing to the server, or a Dynamic Domain pointed at this server.
 >
 > 💡  Replace `your_secure_password_here!!` with a different password!
+>
+> Looking for a bit more?
+A `docker-compose.yml` file is available in this repository that provides a full working setup with wg-zero and PiHole!

 The Web UI will now be available on `http://0.0.0.0:51821`.